countable-web/open-source-corporation/peopleops/recruiting/RECRUITING.rst

 Ask the Candidate to meet you on appear.in, and to schedule the time with you.
 Chat with the candidate and rate their communication ability.
 We are marking their ability to create clarity, and to give and respond to "belonging cues".

 -  1 point if the candidate manages to meet you (the interviewer) without exchanging more than 3 messages on each side.
 They should identify times that work, and you should pick one without any other needless communication.
-Did they schedule the chat efficiently on appear.in
+Did they schedule the chat efficiently on whereby.com
 -  For the first part of the interview, use video.
 1 point if the user maintains eye contact at least 50% of the time, AND you feel they're constructively working to see if there's a fit.